truflation/sample-frontend/README.md

-This is the quickstart API from [truflation](http://truflation.com) using the [chainlink](http://chain.link)
+These are sample web3 apps from [truflation](http://truflation.com) using the [chainlink](http://chain.link)

 ## Running sample apps